At what age should your toddler be able to use a knife?

 The recipe works best with Greek yoghurt but you can make it vegan by substituting a plain dairy free yoghurt instead

-- Combine the yoghurt & flour in a bowl until a dough forms then tip onto a floured surface and knead, adding more flour if the dough is too wet
+Combine the yoghurt and flour in a bowl until a dough forms then tip onto a floured surface and knead, adding more flour if the dough is too wet